 - If you require a physical copy of an item, select “Request item.”

-- You will be asked to provide a current address for delivery: either an MIT campus address or off-campus within the United States.
-(We are currently working to address international users’ needs; please check back for more information.)
+- You will be asked to provide a current address for delivery: either an MIT campus address or off-campus within the United States or Canada (other international users should request digital copies via the Suggest a Purchase form).

 Please note that turnaround times are likely to be longer than usual, as our safety protocols limit the number of library staff on campus.
-We will update this page as we learn more about the volume of requests and how quickly we can fulfill them.
 Thank you for your understanding.

 - Our Ask Us services are available online for general help, research, and reference questions.